aws-greengrass/aws-greengrass-nucleus/src/main/java/com/aws/iot/evergreen/telemetry/README.md

 - The file to which the metric has to be written is specified using the `MetricFactory`.
 If nothing is specified, then the metrics are written to "generic.log" file.
     ```
     MetricFactory metricFactory = new MetricFactory("KernelComponents");
-    MetricDataBuilder mdb = metricFactory.add(metric);
     ```
-    You cannot reuse this metricFactory with another metric data object as it is bound to this metric data object(mdb).
-It is enough to do it just once.
-- Assigning a value to the metric and writing it to the file(emit) is done using `MetricDataBuilder`.
-You can now reuse this `MetricDataBuilder` as many times as you want to emit the data point.
+- Emitting a metric can be done in two ways.
+1. Assign a value and timestamp to the metric before emitting it.
     ```
-    mdb.putMetricData(100).emit();
-    mdb.putMetricData(200).emit();
+    metric.setValue(10);
+    metric.setTimestamp(Instant.now().toEpochMilli());

+    metricFactory.putMetricData(metric);
+    ```
+2. No need to assign the timestamp or value to the metric.
+Pass in the metric along with the value.
+Current timestamp will be assigned.
+    ```
+    metricFactory.putMetricData(metric,10);
     ```
 Sample contents of the file `Telemetry/KernelComponents.log`
 ```